salsita/jquery-viewable/README.md

 });`

 `checkOpacity` - Controls the opacity check, default `true`.
-`opacityMin` - Minimum opacity value for a visible element, default `0`.
+`opacityMin` - A visible element must have opacity greater than this value, default `0`.
 `checkParents` - Check CSS values of parent elements (stops at `body`), default `true`.
 `checkViewport` - Checks whether a part of the element is in the visible viewport, default `true`.
 `viewportTolerance` - Tolerance for the viewport check in pixels, default `0`.